 What is Mindfulness?

-Mindfulness is known to help people cope with anxiety, stress, unhappiness or exhaustion.
-We wanted to make sure that people with learning disabilities or autism can benefit from mindfulness, by adapting the Mindfulness Based Stress Reduction course.
+- Mindfulness is known to help people cope with anxiety, stress, unhappiness or exhaustion.

 The impact on people’s lives has gone way beyond what we had hoped.
-The group is still going strong, and its members are now champions for the benefits that mindfulness can bring to us all.
+Our practice group members are now champions for the benefits that mindfulness can bring to us all.

 Who to Contact